biodunalfet/biodunalfet.github.io/_posts/2016-12-22-android-motion-touch-feedback.md

 **Touch Feedback** helps add nice animation to signify view interactions like clicks and long clicks.

-It can be implemented in the following ways <br />
+It can be implemented in the following ways

 1. For simple bounded ripple effects on your view, set its background to
      ```
      ?android:attr/selectableItemBackground